robromano/django-adminrestrict/README.md

 ## Overview

 ``django-adminrestrict`` secures access to the Django admin pages.
-It works by blocking requests for the admin page path unless the requests come from specific IP addresses that you specify in a model.
+It works by blocking requests for the admin page path unless the requests come from specific IP addresses, address ranges or domains that you specify in a model.

 ## Requirements